rross/temporal-typescript-workshop/README.md

 * worker.ts    - code to start the worker
 * workflows.ts - workflow code

+## Modify the generated files

+Open up an IDE of choice (e.g. WebStorm, Visual Studio Code, etc.) and open the project.
+The files that will be modified are located in the src folder.

-## Change the task queue name
+### Change the task queue name

-In the shared.ts file, change the name of the TASK_QUEUE_NAME to 'workshp-tq' and save the file.
+In the shared.ts file, change the name of the TASK_QUEUE_NAME to 'workshop-tq' and save the file.

-## Add an Echo activity
+### Add an Echo activity

 For the first activity, let's add a function that simply returns what is is passed in.